-Unlike some boroughs, Lilly isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lilly are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Lilly is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lilly is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lilly who work in office and administrative support (13.66%), healthcare (11.18%), and healthcare suport services (9.63%).

 The per capita income in Lilly in 2022 was $27,291, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $109,164 for a family of four.
 However, Lilly contains both very wealthy and poor people as well.